Project-Counter/cop5/source/appendices/c-declaration-of-counter-compliance.rst

    | <insert list COUNTER-compliant reports>
 #.
 The Company agrees that it will implement the protocols specified in Section 7 of Release 5 of the Code of Practice to correct for the effects of federated searches and internet robots on usage statistics.
 #.
 Where The Company supplies to customers online usage statistics not included in the usage reports covered in 1 above, but which use terms defined in the COUNTER Code of Practice, that the definitions used by The Company are consistent with those provided in the COUNTER Code of Practice.
 #.
-The Company will pay to COUNTER the Vendor Registration Fee (£500), unless The Company is a Member of COUNTER in good standing, for whom this fee is waived.
+The Company will pay to COUNTER the annual Vendor Registration Fee (£500), unless The Company is a Member of COUNTER in good standing, for whom this fee is waived.
 #.
 That to maintain COUNTER-compliant status, the usage reports provided by The Company to its customers will be independently audited according to a schedule and standards specified by COUNTER.

 | Signature: _________________________________       Date: _________________________________